uzzielperez/uzzielperez.github.io/_posts/2021-11-27-Medical-Mysteries-I.md

 ----------------------------

 I really so how important communities are for people with chronic illnesses.
 They give you emotional support, they help you navigate a complex healthcare system that wasn't built for us.
 I am really thankful for the fellow patients that I talked to yesterday and all the other folks who are working hard to make things better.
+And I also feel like I have a bunch of cheerleaders around me. haha

 A little too late but Happy Thanksgiving!